 At its locations around the city, Rival Bros. features all the drinks a coffee lover could want.
 You’ll find drip coffee, espresso drinks, a pour-over bar, and even smooth BlackTop nitro in cans.

 Everything starts at the Rival Bros. roastery in northeast Philadelphia where they focus on custom blends and seasonal single-origin beans that ultimately turn into the perfect drinks.
 Rival Bros. also serves outstanding pastries and other treats from local bakery Mighty Bread Co. and French specialties like croissants and beignets from Au Fournil.
+It’s a cute space to get some work done if you have the good fortune to snag a table.
 Locations: 2400 Lombard St.; 1100 Tasker St.

 Greenstreet Coffee Co.

 Greenstreet Coffee Co. is impossible to miss.
-Whether it’s the bright green design outside their roastery on Alter Street or the enormous mural in their new cafe on 15th Street, the inviting art and the aromas call you inside.
+The enormous mural in their new cafe on 15th Street plus the inviting coffee aromas just call you inside.

 Everything at Greenstreet is singularly focused—one bean from one place, sourced sustainably and responsibly.
 The staff here knows their stuff and is happy to share their knowledge about the beans and techniques.
 They even offer occasional cupping events, kind of like wine tasting but for coffee lovers.

 Stop in for a cortado, a latte, or another skillfully prepared beverage.
-You’ll also find a good selection of pastries and even a sandwich or two.
-Locations: 1919 Alter St.; 1205-07 S. 15th St.
+You’ll also find a good selection of pastries from Brass Monkey Bread Co. and even a sandwich or two.
+Location: 1207 S. 15th St.

 La Colombe